Enjoy the relaxed pace of a Lower Zambezi safari, the Zambian safari jewel that has been making waves far beyond its borders.

 - Life on the river: boating, fishing & canoeing

 - Great choice of beautiful camps & lodges

-To Reasons To Visit Lower Zambezi National Park
+Top Reasons To Visit Lower Zambezi National Park

 Often the best safaris involve looking beyond the obvious highlights.
 It’s about the exhilarating encounters that will make your heart sing.
 These are encounters that nobody could ever predict, but that make your safari genuinely unique.

-Best time to visit Lower Zambezi National Park
+Best Time To Visit Lower Zambezi National Park

 Bask in the full glory of the Lower Zambezi from July to October.
 As Zambia enters its dry season, and animals congregate around the dwindling water sources, late summer and early autumn offer the best opportunities for visitors to witness the park’s relaxed natural beauty.

 Although the heat peaks in October to often-extreme levels, these months are the ideal chance to make the most of what Lower Zambezi National Park has to offer, from fishing to leisurely safari trips.
 The high season also gives you the widest range of accommodation to choose from.